Remembering Paul Allen: In the beginning, there was Traf-O-Data and Hendrix

 Mazama environmentalist Bill Pope, who served as a Microsoft attorney and later as Vulcan’s general counsel, said this lesser-known interest of Allen’s stemmed from a childhood trip to see the California Redwoods with his parents.
 Pope said Allen helped save crucial tracts, including more than $7 million he contributed in the late 1990s to protect the Loomis and Arlecho Creek forests in Washington from logging.
 He gave to protect specific tracts in Oregon and Hawaii, too.

 Allen broadened his philanthropic portfolio again recently, focusing on the homelessness emergency in his beloved hometown.
-He committed $30 million for a new housing development in south Seattle, and was following progress on the project closely, said Paul Rumpf of Mercy Housing, the nonprofit tapped to develop that project near the Mount Baker light-rail station.
+He committed $30 million for a new housing development in South Seattle, and was following progress on the project closely, said Paul Rumpf of Mercy Housing, the nonprofit tapped to develop that project near the Mount Baker light-rail station.

 “It is under construction now and will change the lives of the most vulnerable families in the city for years to come,” Rumpf wrote in an email.
 “I’m so sad that he’ll never see the building completed.”